BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Robustness Against Certified Defense

 \subsection{Experimental Setup}

-To assess the robustness of our proposed multi target attack against defense mechanisms, We conduct comprehensive evaluation across all five datasets (MNIST, CIFAR-10, ENZYMES, Reddit-Multi-12k, Reddit-Multi-5k).
-For each dataset, we use the trained GCN model with three target classes and the default configuration described in section \ref{subsec:exp_setting}.
-For Randomized Smoothing, we use 100 as the number of samples (n), meaning there will be 100 variants of the input graphs and majority voting will provide the final prediction.
-We varied the magnitude of the gaussian noise by changing the value of noise standard deviation (\(\sigma\)) and observed the impact of this defense method on ASRs and CA of the model.
-For Fine-Pruning we used 5-10\% of the dataset as the clean samples depending on the original dataset size.
-In this case, we varied the pruning ratio and evaluated the models performance against Fine-Pruning.
+To evaluate the robustness of our proposed multi-targeted attack \texttt{BadImplant} against defense mechanisms, we conduct comprehensive evaluation across all five datasets (MNIST, CIFAR-10, ENZYMES, Reddit-Multi-12k and Reddit-Multi-5k).
+For each dataset, we use the trained GCN model with three target classes and the default configuration described in Section \ref{subsec:exp_setting}.
+For randomized smoothing, we use 100 as the number of samples (n), meaning there will be 100 variants of the input graphs, and majority voting will provide the final prediction.
+We vary the magnitude of the gaussian noise by changing the values of noise standard deviation (\(\sigma\)) and observe the impact of the defense method on ASRs and CAs of the model.
+For fine pruning, we use 5-10\% of the dataset as the clean samples depending on the original dataset size.